SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ### Nonstiff Methods

 - `EM`- The Euler-Maruyama method.
 Strong Order 0.5 in the Ito sense.
-Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
+Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
+Fixed time step only.†
 - `EulerHeun` - The Euler-Heun method.
 Strong Order 0.5 in the Stratonovich sense.
-  Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
+  Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
+  Fixed time step only.†
 - `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method.
 Defaults to solving the Ito problem, but `RKMil(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.
-  Only handles scalar and diagonal noise.†
+  Only handles scalar and diagonal noise.
+Uses a 1.5/2.0 error estimate for adaptive time stepping.†
 - `RKMilCommute` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method for commutative noise problems.
-Defaults to solving the Ito problem, but `RKMilCommute(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.†
+Defaults to solving the Ito problem, but `RKMilCommute(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.
+Uses a 1.5/2.0 error estimate for adaptive time stepping.†
-- `SRA` - adaptive strong Order 1.5 methods for additive Ito and Stratonovich SDEs.
+- `SRA` - Adaptive strong Order 1.5 methods for additive Ito and Stratonovich SDEs.
   Default tableau is for SRA1.
 Can handle non-diagonal and scalar additive noise.
-- `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs.
+- `SRI` - Adaptive strong Order 1.5 methods for diagonal/scalar Ito SDEs.
   Default tableau is for SRIW1.
-- `SRIW1` - An optimized version of SRIW1.
+- `SRIW1` - Adaptive optimized version of SRIW1.
 Strong Order 1.5 for diagonal/scalar
   Ito SDEs.†
-- `SRA1` - An optimized version of SRA1.
+- `SRA1` - Adaptive optimized version of SRA1.
 Strong Order 1.5 for additive Ito and
   Stratonovich SDEs.
 Can handle non-diagonal and scalar additive noise.†

 Example usage: